 Making the decision to move isn’t always easy.
 Especially if you have children.
-Often times Children don’t understand the need to move and get very upset.
-They may need some time and special attention to make the transition smoother.
+Often times children don’t understand the need to move and get very upset.
+They may need some time and special attention to make the transition smoother and start making them feel more at home.
 Try some of these helpful tips!

 - Discuss the plan to move with them

-- Involve them as much as possible in the process
+- Involve them as much as possible in the moving process

-- Plan ahead leaving plenty to time to prepare before the actual move date
+- Plan ahead leaving plenty of time to prepare before the actual move date

 This can be a little trickier.
 If possible involve your child in house hunting or picking out the new school, this will make them feel more a part of the moving process and less like it is being forced upon them.
 When moving with children who are already in school things very quickly become all about them.
 Which is okay and very normal just remember to keep your patience here.
 Planning way ahead and involving the teen in your move is your best bet.
 If possible plan to make return trips to see friends or attend dances, etc at the old school.
 Also if you are moving close enough you could visit the new school and talk to teachers or coaches to get a head start on getting the teen excited about a new activity or sport at the new school.

 Have you moved recently with children?
 We would love to have your input on the subject!